fidodogtraining/fidodogtraining.github.io/_autopages/training.md

 Cost: In office lessons start at $115 per session.
 A $75 deposit is required to hold your appointment.
 Please call for details.

-<a class="button" href="https://squareup.com/store/FidoPersonalDogTraining/item/deposit-for-private-lesson>Make a deposit</a>
++<a class="button" href="https://squareup.com/store/FidoPersonalDogTraining/item/deposit-for-private-lesson">Make a deposit</a>

 <img class="right" src="/images/home-training.jpg" alt="" />